ZeroCM/zcm/docs/tutorial.md

     };
     /* ... code removed ... */

-Clearly, it was bad engineering to evolve this message like this, but these things can happen accidentally and can introduce bugs that are tricky to track-down.
+Evolving a message in this way would normally eliminate any chance at backward compatibility, but these things can happen accidentally and can introduce bugs that are tricky to track-down.
 To show how ZCM detects this issue.
 Let's change publish.c to use the new type:

     msg.can_frobinate = 0;